ArTicZera/GDI-Trojan.Win32.Lixo/README.md

-# GDI-Trojan.Win32.Lixo
+# 🤔 What is Lixo.exe?
-Small malware made by me for educational &amp; entertainment purposes.
-It modifies some registry keys, make copies of it self, overwrites the bootsector, show some GDI-Effects, play some Bytebeats and etc.
+Lixo.exe is a small trojan made in C++ and 8086 Assembly.
+In general, it modifies some registry keys, create copies of it self to critical Windows directories, play some bytebeats, show some GDI-Effects, overwrites the bootsector (MBR) to 10 Payloads made in ASM, and many other things.

+# ⚠️ Important!!!

+# 🤝 Credits

+# 🎬 Lixo Showcase